agrommek/COBS/README.md

 ## Overhead

 The algorithm introduces an overhead of at least one byte.
-However, the worst-case-overhead is small an easily calculated beforehand.
+However, the worst-case-overhead is small and easily calculated beforehand.
 The worst case overhead is at most one byte for every 254 bytes encoded.

 ## Which platform does it run on?